Skip to content

 Consumers are trying to play safe which seem to have two main characteristics.

-2. The role of tour operators remains high for certain segments like sun & beach holiday and in Finland winter holidays in Lapland has high share of package tours.
-On the other hand summer holidays are commonly booked at suppliers and OTAs if at all: package tour is less than 10 % of market in the summer.
+- The role of tour operators remains high for certain segments like sun & beach holiday and in Finland winter holidays in Lapland have high share of package tours.
+On the other hand, summer holidays are commonly booked at suppliers and OTAs if at all: package tour is less than 10 % of market in the summer.

 Travelling with own car or a camper has been a winner and overland travel with public transportation has become trendy.
 During the pandemic camping revived and show high potential for Scandinavian destinations.